Cosmological foundations revisited with Pantheon+: Abstract

 \section{Abstract}

-We reanalyse the Pantheon+ supernova catalogue to compare a cosmology with non-Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) evolution, the ``timescape cosmology'', with the standard \lcdm\ cosmology.
-To this end, we consider the Pantheon+ supernova catalogue, which is the largest available Type Ia supernova dataset for a geometric comparison between the two models.
+We reanalyse the Pantheon+ supernova catalogue to compare a cosmology with non-FLRW evolution, the timescape cosmology, with the standard $\Lambda$CDM cosmology.
+To this end, we analyse the Pantheon+ for a geometric comparison between the two models.
 We construct a covariance matrix to be as independent of cosmology as possible, including independence from the FLRW geometry and peculiar velocity with respect to FLRW average evolution.
-Within this framework, which goes far beyond most other definitions of ``model independence'', we introduce new statistics to refine Type Ia supernova (\sne) light-curve analysis.
-In addition to conventional $n$-point galaxy correlation functions used to define the scale of statistical homogeneity, denoted SHS$_{{\rm g}n}$ statistics, we introduce the empirical statistic SHS$_\alpha$ which enables a refined analysis of the distribution biases of \sne\ light-curve parameters $\beta c$ and $\alpha x\Z1$.
-We find that the stretch parameter, $x\Z 1$, is subject to significant changes below the SHS$_\alpha$ convergence scale, found at $z\Ns{CMB} = 0.075^{+0.007}_{-0.009}$.
-Beyond this scale, we conclude that a systematic error present in the JLA catalogue -- and the subject of previous debates -- has been successfully controlled in the Pantheon+ analysis.
+This framework goes far beyond most other definitions of model independence.
+We introduce new statistics to refine Type Ia supernova (\sne) light-curve analysis.
+In addition to conventional galaxy correlation functions used to define the scale of statistical homogeneity we introduce empirical statistics which enables refined analysis of the distribution biases of \sne\ light-curve parameters ${\beta}c$ and $\alpha{x\Z1}$.
 For lower redshifts, the Bayesian analysis highlights important features attributable to the increased number of low-redshift supernovae, the artefacts of model-dependent light-curve fitting and the cosmic structure through which we observe supernovae.
-This indicates the further need for surveys with more uniform redshift distributions and cosmology-independent data reduction to conduct a stronger investigation of the emergence of statistical homogeneity and to compare alternative cosmologies in light of recent challenges to the standard model.

-``Dark energy'' is generally invoked as a place--holder for ``new physics''.
-Our from-first-principles reanalysis of the Pantheon+ catalogue supports future deeper studies of the interplay of matter and nonlinear spacetime geometry, in a data-driven setting.
-For the first time in 25 years, we find evidence that the Pantheon+ catalogue already contains such a wealth of data that with further reanalysis, a genuine ``paradigm shift'' may soon emerge.
+This indicates the need for cosmology-independent data reduction to conduct a stronger investigation of the emergence of statistical homogeneity and to compare alternative cosmologies in light of recent challenges to the standard model.
+Dark energy is generally invoked as a place-holder for new physics. {For the first time, we find evidence that the timescape cosmology may provide a better overall fit than $\Lambda$CDM and that its phenomenology may help disentangle other astrophysical puzzles.} Our from-first-principles reanalysis of \pplus\ supports future deeper studies between the interplay of matter and nonlinear spacetime geometry in a data-driven setting. \\